L-Neur0/Implementation-of-an-Unsupervised-Deep-Learning-Registration-Framework-for-Histology-Samples/README.md

 # Implementation of an Unsupervised Deep Learning Registration Framework for Histology Samples with Varied Staining

 This is the project for our course 'Progetto di Ingegneria Informatica', A.A.
 2023/2024, in collaboration with NecstLab, Politecnico di Milano.
+You can download our paper here >>  [Download the paper (PDF)](https://github.com/L-Neur0/Implementation-of-an-Unsupervised-Deep-Learning-Registration-Framework-for-Histology-Samples/blob/main/Paper.pdf)

 **Academic Tutor:** Prof. Marco Domenico Santambrogio
 **Supervisors:** Isabella Poles, Eleonora D'Arnese